mahbuba01/AI-and-ML-and-Research-and-Quantum-Computing/README.md

+# The First AI Chatbot

+The world’s first famous AI chatbot was created in 1966 — long before the internet existed!

+Its name was ELIZA.

+The surprising part?
+There was no internet, no smartphones and no social media at that time.

+Joseph Weizenbaum, a computer scientist at Massachusetts Institute of Technology, created ELIZA.
+He built a program that could reply to people in a human-like way.

+For example, if someone said:

+“I feel sad”

+ELIZA might reply:

+“Why do you feel sad?”

+It mainly used parts of people’s sentences to ask questions back but at that time, it felt amazing and futuristic.

+Many people even believed ELIZA could truly “understand” them.
+Some users shared personal feelings with the chatbot!

+Even without the internet, people were already talking to computers.

+Today’s modern AI tools like ChatGPT started their journey from small early projects like ELIZA.

 # Artificial Intelligence: Problem-Solving Search Strategies

 Have you ever wondered how Google Maps finds the fastest route for you?
 Or how a video game character knows where to go next?